notfirefox/backup-tools/README.md

 ### Backup
 To create a backup run the following command.
-Please note hidden files will not be backed up.
+Please note that hidden files will not be backed up.
 ```sh
 dump
 ```